Speech-Interaction-Technology-Aalto-U/itsp/_build/html/_sources/Computational_models_of_human_language_processing.md

 that affect the process of word recognition.
-Such a model could focus on the details of how word recognition process evolves over time when a spoken word is heard, describing how alternative word candidates are being considered or rejected during this process (see, e.g., Weber & Scharenborg, 2012, or Magnuson et al., 2020, for examples).
+Such a model could focus on the details of how word recognition process evolves over time when a spoken word is heard, describing how alternative word candidates are being considered or rejected during this process (see, e.g., {cite:t}`weber2012models,magnuson2020earshot`, for examples).
 Even if the model would not focus on modeling neurons of the human brain, it could still explain how our minds decode linguistic information from speech input.
 This explanation could include how the process is affected by